sait-wbdv/fall-2021/src/activities/html-css/wiki-page.md

 - Set `font-family` using google fonts
 - Add colour using `background-color` and `color` declarations

+## Extra Challenges
+- Review [Mdn Docs](https://developer.mozilla.org/en-US/docs/Web/CSS) for more style ideas to try
+- Add an `aside` for extra content
+- Add a vertical side navigation and put anchor tags to link to all of your headings (don't use `aside` for this, use `nav`)
+  - use `id` for the anchors

 ## Wiki Examples
 - [Wikipedia](https://en.wikipedia.org/wiki/HTML5)
   - mild